 - A secondary account like Login.gov or ID.me is used to verify your identity.

-- And eventually, your Medicare.gov account will be how you choose your plans and monitor medical claims.
+- Eventually, your Medicare.gov account will be how you choose your plans and monitor medical claims.

 - After creating a Login.gov account, you'll probably need to confirm your phone number with an access code that's sent via text message or a phone call.
 This system, called two-factor authentication, adds extra security to your account.